Table of Contents

 KJ Choi Driver

 The first Korean golfer to win on the PGA Tour card struggled off the tee in 2023 with the Ping G430 LST.
 He ranked 55th overall for driving, which likely prompted his change in equipment for this season.
-He now swings the older Callaway Epic Speed Triple Diamond, which maintains the low spin of the G430 LST but is slightly faster on the downswing and off the clubface.
+He went back to the older Callaway Epic Speed Triple Diamond in 2024 when we previously caught up with him.

 K.J. along with a handful of other senior tour players, prefer the lack of offset and the high rebound off the clubface.
 Despite the assistance, the Epic Speed TD requires a powerful whack to get it into the air, which does not suit the average senior.